wowow2/wowow2.github.io/_pages/ml-Research.md

 [Click to see the paper!](/assets/IEEE_BIBE2025.pdf)

 Currently I am working on using the large dataset created by the model to develop algorithms to reduce slices used to compute volume.
-Our baseline method is integrating over all short axis slices, and our apporaches range from naively reducing every other slice to utilizing long axis slice diameters in a regression model (linear regression and more complex ML apporaches).
+Our baseline method is integrating over all short axis slices, and our apporaches range from naively reducing every other slice to utilizing long axis slice diameters in a regression model (linear regression and more complex apporaches such as gradient boosting).